php-monsters/laravel-online-payment/README.md

 Use `Payable` trait in your order model or any other model like user which will get payment feature and implement it.

-you can impalement getAmount() method to return `Iranian Rail` amount of your model.
+You can impalement getAmount() method to return `Iranian Rail` amount of your model.
 ```php
 use Tartan\Larapay\Payable;